HOME SOLAR FREQUENTLY ASKED QUESTIONS

 Solar site evaluations are always free of charge, and with no obligations on your part.
 Call us today and we’ll get started on a personalized and comprehensive assessment showing the pros and cons of going solar.

-A: Solar panels are generally maintenance-free.
+Solar panels are generally maintenance-free.
 If excessive dirt builds up, a light cleaning can be done on an as-needed basis.
 Except under extreme conditions, an on-going maintenance program is really not necessary.

-A: Grid-tied means you are still connected to your local utility company which allows you to take advantage of net-metering.
+Grid-tied means you are still connected to your local utility company which allows you to take advantage of net-metering.
 At times your solar system may produce an amount of electricity in excess of your current on-site needs.
 Net Metering allows this excess production to be “sold” back to your local electricity provider.
 Conversely, when you require an amount of electricity in excess of what is being produced by your system, your needs will be supplemented through the purchase of electricity from your provider.
 A revenue grade meter records all on the “ins” and “outs” and none of your array production goes to waste.

-A: A typical solar system, where grid connection is available and service interruptions are infrequent and not long-lasting, will be grid-tied and net-metered as described in the previous question.
+A typical solar system, where grid connection is available and service interruptions are infrequent and not long-lasting, will be grid-tied and net-metered as described in the previous question.
 That benefit comes with the following limitation.
 For safety reasons, all grid-tied solar systems shut down when service is interrupted.
 This is done so your system is not supplying the grid when utility workers are performing maintenance and repairs.
 When service is restored, your system will automatically resume production.
 If you would like to have power during a service interruption, there are options and we can design a system that can achieve that goal.

-A: Every watt of solar power adds $4 to the value of your home!
+Every watt of solar power adds $4 to the value of your home!

 Research sponsored by the Department of Energy shows that buyers are willing to pay more for homes with rooftop solar panels.
 According to a study conducted by the Lawrence Berkeley National Laboratory in January 2015, buyers were willing to pay a premium of four additional dollars per watt of solar power.
 The study can be found here – Homebuyers Will Pay Premium for Solar Homes